IDEA-Research/Grounded-Segment-Anything/README.md

 <img src="assets/osx/grounded_sam_osx_output.jpg" style="zoom: 49%;" />

 - We also support promptable 3D whole-body mesh recovery.
-For example, you can also track someone and estimate his 3D pose and shape with a text prompt, for example:
+For example, you can track someone with with a text prompt  and estimate his 3D pose and shape :

 | ![space-1.jpg](assets/osx/grounded_sam_osx_output1.jpg) |
 | :---------------------------------------------------: |